Klorenn/Klorenn/README.md

-<h2 data-importer="text" align="left">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is Pau Koh and I'm a digital creator, community builder and frontend learner from Chile.</h2>

 ###